Almost 5 billion videos are watched on YouTube every day. So how do you drive traffic to your YouTube channel?

 What is your unique selling proposition, and how can you showcase it through video?

 Then, it’s a matter of designing a content strategy specifically for your YouTube channel.
-Decide what subjects you want to focus on, and lay out timeline for filming, uploading and promoting each video.
+Decide what subjects you want to focus on, and lay out a timeline for filming, uploading and promoting each video.

 Interestingly, in a study done on the top 100 brands on YouTube, Pixabliity found that the most successful brands varied their content: